What Is the Easiest Way to Study The Bible?

 This is a fabulous Psalm to read where your world seems to be falling apart.

-I will apply this passage to my daily life by: realizing that although my life might seem like it is full of chaos, I can be still in the midst of it because God resides in me like the calm river among Jerusalem.
+I will apply this passage to my daily life by: realizing that although my life might seem like it is full of chaos, I can “be still” in the midst of it because as a child of God, He resides in me like the calm river that runs through Jerusalem.
 There may be a wait involved but God WILL deliver me from whatever comes my way.
 I can remember “this too shall pass” and He will have victory, restoring me as only He can.

 To help you with your Bible study time, I’ve created a free inductive bible study PDF download where you can simply follow the steps and answer the questions I mentioned above.